yusing/go-proxy/README.md

 4. Start `go-proxy` (see [Binary](#binary) or [docker](#docker))

+5. (Optional) `git submodule update --init` in case you use web config editor

-5. Start editing config files
+6. Start editing config files
     - with text editor (i.e. Visual Studio Code)
     - with web config editor by navigate to `ip:8080`